SeungyuLee/OS-snu/README.md

 Using this policy, we determined whether Reader/Writer can grab a requested lock.
 Also we made a **current_lock_list** and **waiting_lock_list** because there may be several grabbed locks at the same time since their range doesn't overlap each other and there may be several pending locks at the same time waiting to satisfy the conditions.
 Depending on the lock availability, the requested lock is stored in each list.

 Whenever a lock is requested, the process to check the lock condition is executed in the loop.
 If the condition is satisfied, the requested lock is stored in the **current_lock_list** and returns.
 That is grabbing a lock.
-On the other hand, If the condition is not satisfied, the requested lock is inserted into the **wait_lock_list** and the process requesting the lock becomes TASK_INTERRUBTIBLE state.
+On the other hand, If the condition is not satisfied, the requested lock is inserted into the **waiting_lock_list** and the process requesting the lock becomes TASK_INTERRUBTIBLE state.

-When an unlock request comes in, it removes the requested lock from the **current_lock_list** and wakes up all the processes that requested a lock that meets the condition in the **wait_lock_list**.
+When an unlock request comes in, it removes the requested lock from the **current_lock_list** and wakes up all the processes that requested a lock that meets the condition in the **waiting_lock_list**.
 This is releasing the lock.

 The waking process loops again through the previous lock request system call function.

-If multiple process try to access **curren_lock_list** and **wait_lock_list** at the same time, _synchronization_ problems may occur.
+If multiple process try to access **current_lock_list** and **waiting_lock_list** at the same time, _synchronization_ problems may occur.
 Therefore, we lock the process each time process access each list using **spinlock**.
-In order to keep the concept of locking the data not code, we made separate spinlock for **current_lock_list** and spinlock for **wait_lock_list** respectively.
+In order to keep the concept of locking the data not code, we made separate spinlock for **current_lock_list** and spinlock for **waiting_lock_list** respectively.

 ### 3. Implementation of `readwritelock.c`